logo

 Abstract

-This article investigates the reduction of Netspeak in Mandarin computer-mediated communication (CMC).
-It provides a classification of Chinese Netspeak reductions (two-, three-, or four-character reductions at lexical and syntactic levels, and atypical reductions).
-The study proposes that Zipf's Principle of Least Effort, typically applied at the lexical level, also operates at the utterance level, driving the increasing use of Netspeak reductions.
-The frequency of Netspeak reduction use determines its vitality and distribution.
+This article addresses the phenomenon of Netspeak reductions with special reference to Mandarin computer-mediated communication.
+A tentative classification of Chinese Netspeak reductions is first provided, namely, two-, three-, or four-character reductions occurring at both the lexical and the syntactic levels and other atypical reductions.
+It is then proposed that Zipf’s Principle of Least Effort, which usually works at the lexical level, can work as well at the utterance level and can account for the increasing number of Netspeak reductions in daily communication, that is, the frequency of using Netspeak reduction determines its vitality and distribution.

 Publisher